It’s 7 p.m. on Friday night, and the worst traffic jam in all of Santa Cruz is the Trader Joe’s parking lot.

 Before she can finish the thought, a pale blue Honda Fit pulls up to her left: “You leaving?”

-Chakraborty, a fourth-year student at UCSC, says she is, but when she tells the driver where she’s parked, he darts off.
+Chakraborty, a fourth-year UCSC student, says she is.
+But when she tells the driver how far away she’s parked, he darts off.

 Chakraborty says it had taken her 10 minutes to find her spot, and when she finally did, she found herself speeding the wrong way through the parking lot—an anecdote she’s embarrassed to relay because she doesn’t normally stoop to such indiscretions.